alchemycodelab/module-one-curriculum-base/VOCAB.md

 ## request/response cycle

 Clients (usually, the user's computer) make requests to servers.
+Requests are like text messages--it's how a computer talks to another computer.

-Servers (any other computer on the internet) are computers that lisent for requests.
+Servers (any other computer on the internet) are computers that listen for requests.
 When a server receives a request, it do work, and then gives a response back to the client.